FGRibreau/code-conventions/README.md

 ## How To Contribute

 Contribute by submitting a PR (Pull-request) in GitHub.
-Issues are disabled because all discussions must be done arround a PR. 😉
+Issues are disabled, all discussions must be done through a Pull-request 😉.

 ## Philosophy